aregsar/aregsarblog/blog/2020/my-phpstorm-development-setup/index.md

 From application menu select `run > edit configurations` to open debug configuration dialog box

+This dialog allows us to add php script, php unit or php server configurations to run or debug PHP scripts, unit tests and web applications.

+We will configure a web server configuration in the sections below to run\debug Laravel applications

 ## Set PHP Composer package manager path

 > It is assumed we have PHP and Composer installed globally and the composer executable renamed from `composer.phar` to `composer` and moved a location that is in the system path.